 If you are new to the dizzying world of health insurance or considering a new plan, you may be confused by how the Affordable Health Care Act impacts your choices.
-Below are a few factors to consider when creating your choice for what's best for you:
+Below are a few factors to consider when shopping for health insurance and creating a choice that's best for you:

 The costs for most premiums are expected to rise about six or seven percent.
 This is roughly the amount that it has been rising over the last few years.
 Coverage for dependents is increasing because of the part of the law that allows dependents up to age 26 to be covered under their parents' health care plan.